- Barajar

 Fictional writing which self-consciously and systematically draws attention to its status as an artifact in order to pose questions about the relationship between fiction and reality.

-Other characteristics: multiple endings, framed structure, critical discussion of the story within the story, dramatization of the reader, construction and deconstruction of worlds, temporal dislocation.
+Postmodernism blurs the line between the real and the imaginary.
+Other characteristics: multiple endings, framed structure, critical discussion of the story within the story, dramatization of the reader, construction and deconstruction of worlds, temporal dislocation. |

 Fictional writing, blurs line, reality and fiction